singhpoo/singhpoo.github.io/README.md

 ### Learning Assistant
 Created a **Learning Assistant** that combined a comprehensive database of course materials with **Retrieval-Augmented Generation (RAG)**.
 This tool offered an interactive learning experience, enabling users to explore any subject dynamically as if they had a personal tutor at their fingertips.

-### LLM Gateway
-Currently working on building an open-source custom **AI gateway** that integrated OpenAI, Anthropic's Claude, and Google's Gemini models.
-This project focuses on effective cost management while implementing fallback mechanisms and caching strategies, streamlining AI integrations for developers and businesses.

 ---